matrixorigin/matrixorigin.io.cn/docs/MatrixOne/Reference/Operators/operators/comparison-functions-and-operators/like.md

 drop table t1;
 create table t1(a varchar(20));
 insert into t1 values ('abc'), ('ABC'), ('abC');
-select * from t1 where a ilike '%abC%';
+select * from t1 where a like '%abC%';

 mysql> select * from t1 where a like '%abC%';
 +------+